m8ryx/whitefox-configuration/README.md

 I should probably remove Lock-1 from Layer 2 as Layer 1 is intended as just a modifier layer.

 ### Todo
-- Remove Locks for layers 1 and 4, convert to Latches
+- Remove Locks for layers 1 and 4, convert to Latches - done
 - Change layer 3 or 4 numbers to actual numbers